RealOrangeOne/django-tasks/README.md

 }
 ```

-Enqueueing tasks to an unknown queue name raises `InvalidTaskError`.
+Enqueueing tasks to an unknown queue name raises `InvalidTask`.

 To disable queue name validation, set `QUEUES` to `[]`.